Quantus-Network/explorer/README.md

 # Quantus Block Explorer

-A modern, feature-rich blockchain explorer for the Quantus Network built with Next.js 14, TypeScript, and GraphQL.
+A modern, feature-rich blockchain explorer for the Quantus Network built with React.js 19 + Tanstack Router, TypeScript, and GraphQL.
 Explore transactions, blocks, and accounts with real-time data visualization and an intuitive user interface.

 ![Quantus Explorer](./public/logo.png)